Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 There is no programmatic way to detect or change this behavior.
 The built-in Exchange Online PowerShell-Cmdlet Set-MailboxMessageConfiguration has the same problem, so it seems different Microsoft teams work on a different development and release schedule.

-At the time of writing, the only known workaround is the following:
+At the time of writing, there are two workarounds:
+- Manual approach
   1. Delete all signatures available in Outlook Web
   2. Still in Outlook Web, set the default signatures to be used for new e-mails and for replies/forwards to "(no signature)"
   3. Save the updated settings
   4. Wait a few minutes
   5. Run Set-OutlookSignatures
   6. Wait a few minutes
   7. Open a new browser tab and open Outlook Web, or fully reload an existing open Outlook Web tab (Outlook Web works with caching in the browser, so it sometimes shows old configuration data) and check your signatures.

-Unfortunately, further updates to the Outlook Web signature by Set-OutlookSignatures are successful but ignored by Outlook Web until all signatures are deleted manually again.

-Even worse, it is not yet documented or known where the new signatures are stored and how they can be access programatically - so the deletion must happen manuelly and not be automated at the moment.
+  8. Unfortunately, further updates to the Outlook Web signature by Set-OutlookSignatures are successful but ignored by Outlook Web until all signatures are deleted manually again.
+Even worse, it is not yet documented or known where the new signatures are stored and how they can be access programatically - so the deletion must happen manuelly and can not be automated at the moment.
+- Disable the feature in your tenant

-If you are affected, please let Microsoft know via a support case and https://github.com/MicrosoftDocs/office-docs-powershell/issues/8537.
+  - Only Microsoft can do this.
+Let Microsoft know via a support case and https://github.com/MicrosoftDocs/office-docs-powershell/issues/8537.

 As soon as there is an official API or a scriptable workaround available, Set-OutlookSignatures will be adopted to incorporate this new feature.